9R2by/lea_encryption/README.md

 * Fedora 39

 ### Note
-Only the parts of the algorithm that are necessary for the key are cycle measured, not the input and output operations.
+Only the parts of the algorithm that are necessary for the encryption are cycle measured, not the input and output operations.